Frequently Asked Questions

 ANSWER: Thousands of skilled foreign workers are needed for jobs in Canada that cannot be filled locally by qualified Canadian workers.
 Therefore, several Canadian immigration programs were established for qualified foreign workers who possess the English or French language abilities, education, job skills and other characteristics that are in high-demand by employers in Canada.
 For example, skilled foreign workers and their eligible family members may have options to apply for Canadian permanent residency through the Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), Provincial Nominee Program (PNP) or the Quebec Regular Skilled Worker Program (QSWP).
 “Economic immigrants” (and their family members) who meet the criteria for the FSWP, FSTP or PNP may be able to apply for Express Entry immigration to Canada.
 The immigration consultants who collaborate with Canadian Visa Professionals can evaluate your details and inform you about your best option to live and work in Canada.

 ANSWER: Yes!
 The Federal Skilled Worker Program (FSWP) is a Canadian immigration program created to help fill thousands of high-demand jobs in Canada that often require a university degree or other post-secondary training.
 The FSWP uses a points system in which points are given for six major factors (work experience, education, English or French language abilities, age, genuine offer of qualifying employment in Canada, and “adaptability”) and at least 67 out of 100 points are required.
 In addition to meeting the points criteria, the FSWP requires applicants to have a minimum of one year of paid, full-time work experience in a qualifying occupation within the previous 10 years.
-Occupations that qualify for the FSWP must be classified by Canada’s National Occupation Classification (NOC) as being at Skill Type 0 (various professions in management), or Skill Level A (specific non-management professions in a variety of fields in which a university degree is usually needed) or Skill Level B (particular skilled trades or other technical jobs in Canada that usually require a post-secondary education, such as from vocational school, and some of which require an apprenticeship).
+Occupations that qualify for the FSWP must be classified by Canada’s 2021 National Occupation Classification (NOC) as being at TEER Skill Level 0 (various professions in management), or Skill Level 1 (specific non-management professions in a variety of fields in which a university degree is usually needed) or Skill Levels 2 or 3 (particular skilled trades or other technical jobs in Canada that usually require a post-secondary education, such as from vocational school, and some of which require an apprenticeship).
 The FSWP is one of the Canadian immigration programs that qualify for Express Entry to Canada.

 ANSWER: Yes!
 There is an ongoing demand across Canada for experienced foreign tradespeople in a range of occupations, so the Federal Skilled Trades Program (FSTP) was established.
 In order to move to Canada through the FSTP, foreign tradespeople must have at least two years of paid, full-time work experience within the previous five years in a qualifying trade that is classified under Major Group 72, 73, 82, 92, 632 or 633 of Canada’s National Occupation Classification (NOC).
 Dozens of trades qualify for the FSTP, such as bakers, butchers, carpenters, chefs, crane operators, electricians, mechanics, plumbers and welders.
 Besides having qualifying work experience, foreign tradespeople must possess adequate English or French language skills and satisfy health, character and other criteria.
 Foreign tradespeople who meet the eligibility requirements for the FSTP may be able to apply for Express Entry immigration to Canada.